 Developer:Supergiant Games

-Coming back around to the genre we started with as the last entry on the list.
+Coming back around to the genre we pretty much started with as the last entry on the list.

 Hades is a ridiculously good roguelike action game about Hades’ son Zagreus trying to run away from his father’s domain for reasons you’ll discover quickly enough through conversations with the game’s many NPCs, including the Olympian gods lending their support to your escape attempts.